preddy5/multi_implicit_fonts/README.md

 `https://geometry.cs.ucl.ac.uk/projects/2021/multi_implicit_fonts/paper_docs/renders_3c.zip`

-*Note the project is done as a part of a research internship and I do not have access to the data anymore, so you'll have to generate the data yourself for future experiment.
+*Note the project is done as a part of a research internship so I do not have access to the data anymore, you'll have to generate the data yourself for future experiment.
 I apologize for the inconvience.*

 # Training